Staying in the UK

 Holland Park Gardens is open.

-We are also running our Virtual Groups for people unable to travel, and individual lessons can be taken by Skype or Zoom.
-Click on the links below to find out more about our Virtual Groups courses:
+We are running our individual lessons for people unable to travel.
+They can be taken by Zoom.
+Click on the links below to find out more about our online training:

 Further information & updates

 If there are any fundamental changes to either government policy or our own policies then we will update this page.
 The safety of our clients, staff, homestay and other partners is our top priority, so please be assured that we will remain vigilant and take all reasonable steps to ensure that everyone is safe.

 Last updated 6th June 2022

 Staying in London